Construction & Civil Engineering

 With close to 30,000 employees and more than €6bn in annual revenues, the division delivers complex infrastructure projects across transport, energy and maritime sectors, from ports and tunnels to major engineering structures.
 Its performance is built on technical rigour, reliable processes and disciplined execution across a decentralised, project-driven organisation.

 In such an environment, AI introduced a distinctive tension.
 Its potential lay in the ability of teams to identify useful applications close to the reality of projects, engineering methods and day-to-day operational challenges.
-Yet any emerging use of AI had to meet the standards of a business where reliability, confidentiality, system integration and alignment with Group principles are essential.
+Yet any emerging use of AI had to meet the standards of a business where reliability, system integration and alignment with Group principles are essential.

 The Executive Committee therefore wanted AI to contribute to operational excellence and project productivity.
 Not as a disconnected innovation topic, but as a practical lever for the business.
 The challenge was to create the conditions for relevant uses to emerge from the field, while providing enough structure to discuss, prioritize and govern them coherently.